ParampreetR/asc-frontend/docs/final/1_introduction/3_scope.md

 - The system generate types of information that can be used for various purposes
 - Be expandable
 - Delivered on schedule within the budget

+The project can be easily implemented under various situations.
+We can add new features as and when we require, making reusability possible as there is flexibility in all the modules.